 i.
 We love to sing the song, “What A Friend We Have In Jesus,” and every line of the song is true.
 But for those who reject the LORD, they could sing, “What An Enemy I Have In God.”
 Instead of being as a sanctuary, He will be a trap and a snare.
 Instead of being protected, they shall fall and be broken.
 No wonder Psalm 2:12 says, Kiss the Son, lest He be angry, and you perish in the way, when His wrath is kindled but a little.
 Blessed are all those who put their trust in Him.

 ii.
 We know that Jesus is this stone of stumbling and a rock of offense (1 Peter 2:6-8).
 This is a strong statement of the deity of Jesus, because clearly in Isaiah 8:13-14, the LORD of hosts is the stone, and clearly in 1 Peter 2:6-8, Jesus Christ is the stone.

 iii.
 This is the same idea behind the statement of Simeon when he held the child Jesus, as recorded in Luke 2:34: Behold, this Child is destined for the fall and rising of many in Israel, and for a sign which will be spoken against.

 c.
-Here am I and the children whom the Lord has given me!We are for signs and wonders in Israel: Isaiah had been called to prophesy, and to use his children in his prophetic messages (Isaiah 7:3, 8:3).
-So he declares, Here am I and the children whom the Lord has given me!
-It is as if he is saying, “Look at us!
+Here am I and the children whom the LORD has given me!We are for signs and wonders in Israel: Isaiah had been called to prophesy, and to use his children in his prophetic messages (Isaiah 7:3, 8:3).
+So, he declared, Here am I and the children whom the LORD has given me!
+It is as if he is said, “Look at us!
 We are the message!”